hediyeh-savari/hediyeh-savari.github.io/_pages/cv.md

 * May.
 2021 - Sep.
 2021: Research Assistant
   * University of Tehran
   * Title: Design and Fabrication of Superconducting, Stable, and Low-Cost Electrodes on Flexible Substrates
-  * Duties included: Examining the types of materials to choose the type of electrode
+  * Duties included: Examining the types of materials to choose the type of electrode, investigating different materials to use as a flexible, transparent, stretchable substrate, examining various coating methods to fabricate precise patterns for electrodes, and investigating durability, stability, and conductivity of fabricated flexible electrodes.
   * Supervisor: [Prof. Nikfarjam](https://fnst.ut.ac.ir/en/~a.nikfarjam)
 <br>
 <br>